therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 no capital constraint in the long run.

-you are not exiting the industry despite losing money in the short run, if you can later on use the correct amount of capital and produce at a profit. always look at the long-run cost structure before making a strategic decision.
+you are not exiting the industry despite losing money in the short run, because later on, you can adjust to the correct amount of capital and produce at a profit. always look at the long-run cost structure before making a strategic decision.

-the minimum efficient scale (MES) is the smallest amount of production we can go at to take advantage of all the economies of scale. to compete in the long run, a firm needs to have equal (or smaller) LRATC as their competitors. this does **not** necessarily mean that the firm needs to produce as much as their competitors, they just need to reach the MES.
+the minimum efficient scale (MES) is the smallest amount of production we can go at to take advantage of all scale economies are reached. to compete in the long run, a firm needs to have **equal (or smaller) LRATC** as their competitors. this does **not** necessarily mean that the firm needs to produce as much as their competitors, they just need to reach the MES.

 the MES is not necessarily the profit-maximizing point of production. "maximizing" means finding the intersection with the marginal point. it is just a **threshold to reach if you want to survive the long run** without a cost disadvantage.
-### how does this happen?
+#### how does this happen?
 - technical process of production. so if a product requires a lot of capital to produce, it generally gets more efficient.
 - meshing of equipment, so that the capacity of machines are not wasted.
 	- a newspaper agency has a printing press of capacity 5k/day, and a folding machine of 3k a day.